 Executive Risk Summary

 "A Server-Side Request Forgery (SSRF) vulnerability in Microsoft Purview allows an authorized attacker to disclose information over a network.
-This vulnerability poses a significant risk as it can lead to unauthorized access to sensitive data."
+This vulnerability could potentially lead to unauthorized access to sensitive data, posing a significant risk to the security of the affected systems."

 Operational Audit Arsenal